 Shredded Carrots (or chow mein noodles would work)

-This first step for this frog snack is the little edible frog eggs.
+This first step for this edible frog life cycle snack is the little edible frog eggs.
 I made a pack of plain gelatin and followed the package directions using lemon juice and water (mostly water, with a few tablespoons of lemon juice added in) plus honey as the sweetener.
 I just did this to taste.
 To make it round, I poured it into the little sphere molds.
 After about an hour of chilling, I added in the raisins.
 Waiting an hour prevents them from just sinking all the way to the bottom.
 Let them chill a few more hours until solid.
 You want to be careful removing them from the molds, because they break easily.
 I found that it worked best to run around the edge with a knife first.

 This is such a fun frog snack if you are teaching a frog theme for preschoolers or other younger kids.
 They would also love making it themselves, to let them be involved in the process as much as possible!